Updated January 2021

 As businesses were struggling during covid, some businesses decided to write thank you notes to stand out from their competitors.
 I recently ordered dinner from Bobcat Betty's in Ferndale.
 Besides the delicious food I found a wonderful thank you note.
 It really made me feel like a valued customer.
 If you want to show your customers that you value them consider writing a personal note.
 It makes a difference!

 From the time we are children we have been taught to follow the golden rule.
 “Do unto others as we would have them do unto us.”
 Following this rule can create a number of problems:

 It is somewhat egocentric to assume that your customer always has the same wants and desires that you do.
 For example, if you are a gregarious person who likes lots of conversation and connection, you risk pushing your customer away if that kind of treatment makes them uneasy.

 Best Practice: Use Tony Allesandra's PlatinumRule; “Treat others the way they want to be treated.”
 This ensures that your customer will be treated in a way that meets his or her needs.

 The bottom line to all these customer service rule breakers and best practices is to keep your customer service personal.
 Don’t just follow the rules, choose the best way to apply them to meet and exceed your customer’s needs.

 About the Author:

 Laurie Brown is an international trainer and consultant who works to help people improve their communication skills.
+If you want more information about how to improve your customer service click here.
 She is the author of The Teleprompter Manual, for Executives, Politicians, Broadcasters and Speakers.
 Laurie can be contacted through www.lauriebrown.com 1.248.761.7510